 : Set toTRUE

-for minimization problems (default), orFALSE
+for minimization (default), orFALSE

 for maximization.lower